get-convex/convex-helpers/README.md

   - Deploys code to the backend
   - Runs the tests
   - Tears down the backend

+## Throttling client-side requests by Single-Flighting

+See the [Stack post on single-flighting](https://stack.convex.dev/throttling-requests-by-single-flighting) for info on a technique to limit client requests.

+You'll need the [useSingleFlight.ts](./src/hooks/useSingleFlight.ts) file, or [useLatestValue.ts](./src/hooks/useLatestValue.ts) utilities.

+## Stable query results via useStableQuery

+If you're fine getting stale results from queries when parameters change, check out the [Stack post on useStableQuery](https://stack.convex.dev/help-my-app-is-overreacting).

+You'll need the [useStableQuery.ts](./src/hooks/useStableQuery.ts) file.

+## Presence

+See the [Stack post on implementing presence](https://stack.convex.dev/presence-with-convex) for details on how to implement presence in your app.

+Related files:

+- [presence.ts](./convex/presence.ts) for server-side presence functions.
+Intended to be modified for your application.
+- [usePresence.ts](./src/hooks/usePresence.ts) for client-side React hooks.
+Modify to match your server API.
+- (optional)[useTypingIndicator.ts](./src/hooks/useTypingIndicator.ts) for specifically doing typing indicator presence.
+- (optional)[Facepile.tsx](./src/components/Facepile.tsx) for showing a facepile based on presence data.
+Intended to be used as an example to extend.

 # 🧑‍🏫 What is Convex?